GameServerManagers/LinuxGSM-Docs/SteamCMD.md

 Requires your Steam Username & Password but also you will receive and email on first login to SteamCMD and be required to enter a code.
 Once the code is entered your server is authorized to use the steam account you entered.

-### Username & Password - Steam Guard via Smartphone (not compatible with LGSM)
+### Username & Password - Steam Guard via Smartphone (not compatible with LinuxGSM)

 Requires your Steam Username & Password but also requires you have the Steam app on your phone to use 2-factor Authentication

-## Using Steam Guard with LGSM
+## Using Steam Guard with LinuxGSM

-Both options 1 & 2 work with LGSM.
+Both options 1 & 2 work with LinuxGSM.
 You can either have Steam Guard disabled or have Steam Guard via email.

 Steam Guard via Smartphone is not compatible because it requires a code every time you login to SteamCMD.
 This is problematic if you want your servers to auto update.